DrTimothyAldenDavis/SuiteSparse/COLAMD/README.txt

 ordering of M.  Colamd and symamd tend to be faster and generate better orderings than their MATLAB counterparts, colmmd and symmmd.

-To compile and test the colamd m-files and mexFunctions, just unpack the COLAMD/ directory from the COLAMD.tar.gz file, and run MATLAB from within that directory.
-Next, type colamd_test to compile and test colamd and symamd.
-This will work on any computer with MATLAB (Unix, PC, or Mac).
-Alternatively, type "make" (in Unix) to compile and run a simple example C code, without using MATLAB.

 To compile and install the colamd m-files and mexFunctions, just cd to COLAMD/MATLAB and type colamd_install in the MATLAB command window.
 A short demo will run.
 Optionally, type colamd_test to run an extensive tests.
-Type "make" in Unix in the COLAMD directory to compile the C-callable library and to run a short demo.

 Colamd is a built-in routine in MATLAB, available from The Mathworks, Inc.  Under most cases, the compiled COLAMD from Versions 2.0 to the